laro/Cilia/README.md

         - `in.available() -> Int`
             - returns the size of the `istream` cache, if not 0,
             - otherwise reports the size of the kernel cache/nuffer.
+            - As that is the number of bytes you would get with the next `in.read()`.
         - `in.peek(Int n) -> Byte[]`
-            - TODO Limited to 16 bytes oder to the buffer size?
+            - TODO Limited to 16 bytes or to the buffer size?
             - May throw an `ArgumentException("Unable to peek() more than ... bytes.")`.
         - `in.ignore(Int n)` ignores/discards n bytes from the input stream.
         - `in.ignoreAll()` ignores/discards everything that is currently in the input stream.